 Aron, played by James Franco, sets off on a solo day out in territory which was very familiar to him, feeling exhilarated and full of confidence.
 Danny Boyle examines the near fatal accident which occurred that day, changing Aron’s fate and the tone and pace of the film in an instant.
 Boyle concentrates on the painstakingly minute details of Aron’s survival techniques, thought processes and decision making on which his survival depended.
 In some ways the story is made more tragic by the ease with which the outcome could have been prevented.

-In summary, the film is a tale of the smallness of the details on which our fate sometimes depends set in the achingly beautiful scenery of Canyonlands in Utah.
+In summary, the film explores the small details on which our fate sometimes depends in the achingly beautiful scenery of Canyonlands in Utah.
 It contains scenes which are not for the squeamish.

 “Into the Wild” directed by Sean Penn (2007).

 Based on a book by Jon Krakauer, this film tells the sad, true story of Christopher McCandless, and his attempt to leave civilisation behind to explore the American backcountry.
 After graduating, he destroyed all his credit cards, donated his savings to Oxfam, and set out across America intending to support himself with casual work.
 Inspired by the ideals of writers such as Thoreaux, McCandless works and backpacks his way across America.
 During this time he is portrayed as quite happy, in spite of some rough encounters along the way.